Clinical Programme Manager, Genomics Medicine Ireland

 Langtry says that more needs to be done to inform people about the potential benefits of genomics.

 “Last year, we carried out research into the understanding of genomics in the Irish general public,” she says.
 “The rate (of people who knew about it) was just 6%.
 So there’s a huge gap.
-That’s why we work with patient advocacy groups to explain our studies, which is helping educate people about how genomics could deliver real change to healthcare.”
+That’s why we work with patient advocacy groups to explain our studies.
+This is helping educate people about how genomics could deliver real change to healthcare.”